LukeThornton92/Milestone-Project-1-OTP/README.md

   * ??? - For all other headings including the navbar.
   * ??? - for all content text.

-* DM and Open sans were both selected to complement each other and because they have a soft appearance which I thought best suited to a site on Buddhism.
 * All fonts were sourced from Google fonts, as stated in the credits.

 ## **Individual Page Content features**